zeroKilo/N64LoaderWV/README.md

 this is a loader module for ghidra for N64 roms (.z64, .n64, .v64)
 - fixes endianess (little, big, mixed) at loading
 - loads ram, rom and boot section into ghidra
-- it can use a pattern file to scan for symbol hints
+- it can use a signature/pattern file to scan for symbol hints for ghidra
-- it can load symbol files from N64sym

 this allows a rom to be labeled, disassembled and decompiled